guocongquan/cuhk_ie_slurm_demo/README.md

-# CUHK IE Slurm Demo
+# Using CUHK IE GPU Cluster via Slurm

-This demo gives a few examples to use CUHK IE GPU resources via [slurm](https://slurm.schedmd.com/quickstart.html) commands.
+We provide a few examples to use CUHK IE GPU resources via [slurm](https://slurm.schedmd.com/quickstart.html) commands.

 Please refer to the IE wiki page for detailed introductions on IE GPU clusters.